We believe that a death does not need to cost the Earth.

-Flowers: We use a local florist (fairyflowers.co.nz) for most of our families and also have a supplier of organic floral bouquets if you prefer.
+Flowers: We use a local florist (fairyflowers.co.nz).
 Many families put their own floral arrangement together using flowers and native foliage from their own gardens, and some have also invited guests to bring a posy to the funeral.

 These are just a few of the ways in which we can lower the environmental impact of each funeral.